 Residency and Graduate Program in Anatomic Pathology

-The Department provides salary to select students for the three years of the combined plan of study of the residency/Masters through Departmental teaching assistantships and requires that the recipients serve as teaching assistants for those Departmental courses that are requirements of the undergraduate major in Pathobiology.
+The Department provides salary to select students for the three years of the combined plan of study of the residency/Masters through Departmental teaching assistantships and requires that the recipients serve as teaching assistants for courses offered by the Departmental.
 Graduate assistantships for PhD thesis research are supported by grants secured by faculty and are not guaranteed by the Department.

 Students who wish to pursue the PhD must identify a thesis advisor, thesis topic and future extramural funding source by the beginning of their third year.
 At the beginning of the fourth year, these students enter into the laboratory of their research mentor.
 PhD research generally requires an additional three years to complete.
 A PhD committee is assembled and a Plan of Study is submitted by the first semester of fourth year.
 Plans of study for the PhD include graduate course work in addition to that of the residency/Masters curriculum.
 By the completion of their fourth year, PhD students pass the general examination for the PhD.

 The Department of Pathobiology and Veterinary Science has active research in areas that include, but are not limited to, immunotoxicology and infectious diseases of aquatic animals, vaccine development and immunology, poultry diseases, bacterial pathogenesis, and viral pathogenesis.
 In addition, opportunities exist for research to be conducted with collaborating institutions.